 - Divide over-crowded aquatic plants.
 Replant the youngest sections in plastic net pots filled with peat-free compost and lined with a hessian liner.
 They will quickly recover and establish themselves again.

 - When the soil surface is dry, hoe it with a Dutch (push) hoe to kill off any small germinating weeds that will be appearing this month.

 - Pull up weeds that begin to sprout between paving slaps.
 Or pour over boiling water left over from the kettle or cooking, which also serve as good weed control.
 Make sure the boiling water is poured directly over the plants you want to target.

 The indoor garden

-- If you've got seedlings and other young plants on windowsills waiting to go outside do remember to turn them around at least once a day.
-They will grow towards the brighter light coming through the glass and become weak and floppy if you don't rotate them.
+- If you've got seedlings and other young plants on windowsills waiting to go outside, you should turn them around at least once a day.
+Regular rotation will aid strong, equal growth and avoid weak stems.

-- Step up the frequency of watering and liquid feeding.
+- You can now step up the frequency of watering and liquid feeding.
 Never be afraid to knock the pot off to see just how dry the compost is before routinely watering.

 Gardening with wildlife and pets